+'countlf(randSamp(urn,3,0),b)' and 'countlf(randSamp(urn,3,1),b)'.

+'countlf(randSamp(urn,3,0),b)' and 'countlf(randSamp(urn,3,1),b)' count the quantity of the item 'b' in the respective random samples

-- 'randSamp(urn,3,0)' and 'randSamp(urn,3,1)' - 'countlf(randSamp(urn,3,0),b)' and 'countlf(randSamp(urn,3,1),b)'.
-Open the Scratchpad of your TI-Nspire by pressing the key.
+Open the Scratchpad of your TI-Nspire by pressing the m key.
 Explore the 'seq' command by inputting and evaluating the following.
-Press the key to return to the main document.
+Press the sc key to return to the main document.